Skip to main content

 Is online therapy covered by insurance in Washington?

 Yes.
 Most major insurance plans in Washington cover online therapy the same way they cover an in-person session.
 Counseling Services for Wellbeing accepts Kaiser, Premera, Regence, Aetna, UnitedHealthcare and Cigna for online care.
-Because the exact details depend on your specific plan, we confirm your coverage before your first session so you are not guessing.
+Because the exact details depend on your specific plan, we recommend confirming your benefits with your insurer before your first session so you are not guessing.

 Will insurance pay for online therapy the same as an in-person visit?

 In most cases yes.
 Washington plans generally treat a secure video session and an in-person session as the same covered service, so the way your benefits apply does not usually change because the session is online.
-What you pay is set by your own plan, not by the format, and we confirm those details with your plan before you start.
+What you pay is set by your own plan, not by the format, and we recommend confirming those details with your insurer before you start.

 Which insurance plans does Counseling Services for Wellbeing accept for online therapy?

 We accept Kaiser, Premera, Regence, Aetna, UnitedHealthcare and Cigna for online therapy in Washington.
 UnitedHealthcare members often see their behavioral health benefits managed through Optum, which is its behavioral health administrator, and that coverage works the same for online sessions.
-We will check your specific plan before your first session and tell you what it covers.
+We recommend calling the member number on your card to confirm what your specific plan covers before your first session.

 How much does online therapy cost with insurance?

 It depends on your plan and where you are in your plan year.
 Your share might be a flat copay, or a percentage of the session once you have met your deductible, and that can change as the year goes on.
 We do not quote a number sight unseen because every plan is different.
-We confirm your exact coverage with your plan before your first session so you know what to expect.
+We recommend confirming your exact benefits with your insurer before your first session so you know what to expect.

 Do I need a referral for online therapy in Washington?

 Most Washington plans do not require a referral to start therapy, though a few do, and some have specific rules for behavioral health.
-Rather than have you read the fine print, we check whether your plan needs a referral when we confirm your coverage before the first session, and we tell you if there is a step to take first.
+Rather than have you read the fine print, we recommend asking your insurer whether your plan needs a referral when you confirm your benefits before the first session, and if there is a step to take first we will walk you through it.

 Does Washington allow telehealth therapy to be covered?